gabe1331/web-typography-practice/README.md

 # web-typography-practice
-Practice implementing both internally and externally linked fonts.
+Practice CSS styling with margin and paddings and implementing both internally and externally linked fonts.